 Designed to display the art treasures of a nation, the National Gallery of Canada marks the pinnacle of Canadian and international artistic achievement.

-Located at the end of the Concourse off the Great Hall, and across from the Contemporary galleries, the Cafétéria des Beaux-arts has its own glass rotunda, access to a private patio and an inspiring view of Nepean Point, the Ottawa River and Parliament Hill.
+Located at the end of the Concourse off the Scotiabank Great Hall, and across from the Contemporary galleries, the Cafeteria has its own glass rotunda, access to a private patio and an inspiring view of Nepean Point, the Ottawa River and Parliament Hill.
 The cafeteria is designed to serve families and groups in an informal, self-service atmosphere.

-Conveniently located near the main entrance of the Gallery, the Boutique offers visitors a range of catalogues, books, posters, stationery, unique gifts and souvenirs, jewelry, DVDs, games, and NGC merchandise.
+Conveniently located near the main entrance of the Gallery, the Boutique offers visitors a range of catalogues, books, posters, stationery, unique gifts and souvenirs, jewelry, DVDs, games, and Gallery merchandise.

 The National Gallery of Canada’s building also includes an important area that is generally not accessible to the public.
-Linked to the main building by an elevated glass-enclosed walkway, the Curatorial Wing provides office space for the staff of the Gallery.
+Linked to the main building by an elevated glass-enclosed walkway, the Curatorial Wing provides office space for Gallery staff.
 It also contains conservation laboratories, workshops, extensive vaults and a study room for prints, drawings and photographs.